dsouzadyn/dsouzadyn.github.io/_posts/2018-07-26-porto-stack2.md

 We need to some how get the value from buffer into the `modified` variable.
 So this is a standard stack overflow attack.
 Now the question is how do we overflow the stack?
 The `strcpy()` method looks like the only thing we can exploit.
 So lets take a look at the man pages.
-We find what we're and we don't have to look far.
+We find what we're looking for and we don't have to look far.

 > Beware of buffer overruns!